I honestly can't believe we are in the last weeks of Jan already. Gosh. I am still writing "2019" at the end of the date.

-Speaking of which, I am avoiding skinny jeans since Christmas and not in order to refresh my outfit options...I literally don't fit any of them.
-In my new year resolutions I mentioned that I wanted to keep being consistent with my working out schedule.
+Speaking of which, I have been avoiding my skinny jeans since Christmas and not to refresh my outfit options...I literally don't fit any of them.
+In my new year resolutions, I mentioned that I wanted to keep being consistent with my working out schedule.
 It is actually so difficult to go back to my healthy lifestyle after all the indulgence of the holiday season...

 -Take a break:

--Thing about why you started in the first place:
+-Think about why you started in the first place:

 -Don't be too hard on yourself:

-It is normal to have lack of motivation every now and then.
+It is normal to experience lack of motivation now and then.
 But don't think you are a failure or that there is something wrong with you.
 Nobody's perfect!
-Every day is a new start and every day we have got the chance to do better.
+Every day is a new start and every day we have got the chance to do better than the bday before.